Lacrosse is more medicine than game for these high school students | CBC News

 Lazore also said he has begun to play outside of school, walking more than three kilometres most days to the closest lacrosse box to play.

-The program was created with Indigenous students in mind, but it is open to all students at the school.
+The program was created with Indigenous students in mind, but is open to all students.

-Letizia Gaibotti, a Grade 10 exchange student from Italy says she joined the program as an extracurricular to make some friends.
+Letizia Gaibotti, a Grade 10 exchange student from Italy, said she joined the program to make some friends.

 "I didn't even know what lacrosse was," she said.

-"They're happy to share this knowledge that they have with someone else that is from other countries, and I'm happy to hear what they have to say," she said.
+"They're happy to share this knowledge that they have with [people from] other countries, and I'm happy to hear what they have to say," she said.

 "I'm glad [the other students] were open to me and allowed me to play."

-Teacher Jennifer Suggars, who helps oversee the program, says she has learned about students in a different way, and has reached those having trouble in the classroom environment.
+Teacher Jennifer Suggars, who helps oversee the program, said she has learned about students in a different way and has reached those having trouble in the classroom environment.

-"The more comfortable they feel in the school, the more they feel like this is their home, and then we can use that as an opportunity to say, 'hey, you know, how are you doing in your science class?'" she said.
+"The more comfortable they feel in the school, the more they feel like this is their home, and then we can use that as an opportunity to say, 'Hey, you know, how are you doing in your science class?'"

-Thompson said lacrosse — a sport traditionally used by Indigenous people to resolve conflict — has also been a "ticket" to keep some students out of trouble.
+Thompson said lacrosse — a sport that has traditionally been used by Indigenous peoples to resolve conflict — has also been a "ticket" to keep some students out of trouble.